 In August 2001, after five years of courtship, Ferrell married her very own leading man, George Adeeb.
 George, a boy from Brooklyn who always could bring his special brand of humor to any situation, was her biggest fan and showed his unending support for her dream by building her a home VO Studio, TwoLips Studios complete with a waterfall outside the door.
 Ferrell lends her voice to commercials and other voice work and builds theatrical sound designs for LA stage productions.

 In January 2014, George passed away leaving Ferrell feeling very blessed to have so many happy memories to help heal her broken heart.
 She is a proud step mother to Gregory & Kathryn and delighted to be “Grandma Ferrell” to Stella, Chase & Dylan.
 Ferrell is also happy to be a doggie Mommy to a beautiful long-hair German Shepherd, Lacey.

 As a gifted painter, Ferrell’s specialties are floral, birds and landscapes.
-Her travelling show most recently exhibit at the City of Alhambra City Hall Lobby and Muse on 8th in Los Angeles.
-She currently has an art book and line of greeting cards in development.
+Her traveling show most recently exhibit at the City of Alhambra City Hall Lobby and Muse on 8th Café in Los Angeles.

 And the story continues…